It used to be that FHA financing was the #1 form of mortgage loan in the New Orleans area for homes that fell within the loan limits.

 Septic tanks are allowed, but they must be inspected by a professional and certified to be functioning correctly.

 All water must drain away from the house and no voids under the slab are allowed.
 There are several neighborhoods on the West Bank where it is common to see the soil washed away from the slab, especially where the driveway meets the garage door.
-This must be corrected in order for the property to qualify for FHA financing.
+This is an indication that a repair is needed and must be corrected in order for the property to qualify for FHA financing.

 No burglar bars are permitted.
 None.

 A minimum of 6.5 feet of ceiling height is required to count as living space.
-This issue usually comes up in homes that have enclosed raised basements or attics that were converted to living space.
+This issue usually comes up in homes that have enclosed raised basements.
 If the ceiling height is less than 6.5 feet, the space still has value, but not the same value per square foot that a real living area has.

 A couple of other tips